Wytheville, Virginia: Geography

 Wytheville is located at (36.947679, −81.086955).

 According to the United States Census Bureau, the town has a total area of 37.0 km2, of which 0.1 km2 (0.14%) is water.

 Wytheville is an important point on both I-77 and I-81 and lies amidst a wrong-way concurrency of I-77 and I-81.
 It is located about halfway between Bristol, Tennessee/Virginia and Roanoke.
 On the I-77 corridor, it is located about halfway between Charleston, West Virginia and Charlotte, North Carolina.
 The nearby community of Fort Chiswell is the control city for the northbound traffic on I-77 coming from Charlotte, Statesville, Elkin, and Mount Airy, North Carolina.
-In the near future, Interstate 74 will go through Wytheville in addition to the two other interstates.

 Wytheville's hot air balloon-themed water tower, inspired by the town's yearly Chautauqua Festival balloon launches, can be seen by I-81 travellers near the I-77 interchange.

 Due to the confluence of I-77, I-81, and several U.S. Highways and its location in the foothills of the Blue Ridge Mountains, Wytheville is known as "The Hub of Southwest Virginia" and "The Crossroads of the Blue Ridge".